-The Verification & Credibility UI is a user friendly interface responsible for producing alerts to report equipment malfunction and communication disruptions at the IoT devices network installed at the

-D^2EPC pilot sites.
+The Verification & Credibility UI is a user friendly interface responsible for reporting, equipment malfunction and communication disruptions at the IoT devices network installed at the D^2EPC pilot sites.
 Additionally, notifications will be provided to the end-users in case of problems identified in the collected data through the Data quality tool.